josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 While I'm not generally a fan of personality tests and the like, I've found the [CliftonStrengths Assessment](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) (also called the StrengthsFinder, or Top Five Strengths) to be illuminating for me, personally.
 It's helped me to understand what I value, what I bring to the table, and where I fit in best.

-Keep your list handy; it will help you filter your search, and answer interview questions like "why are you interested in this company?"
+In any case, keep your list handy; it will help you filter your search, and answer interview questions like "why are you interested in this company?"

 As a bonus: the list will  _also_ help guide you to some good questions _you_ can ask in interviews.